-Last Saturday at UFC 228 submitted the undefeated Darren Till in the second round to earn his fourth straight title defense.
+Last Saturday at UFC 228 submitted the undefeated Darren Till in the second round to earn his fourth straight title defence.
 This arguably cements him as a top 3 all-time welterweight.
-A return to form for the once prolific finisher, the charismatic and well-spoken Woodley now finds himself with total backing from the UFC machine as they prop him up as their next star.
+A return to form for the once prolific finisher, the charismatic and well-spoken Tyron Woodley now finds himself with total backing from the UFC machine as they prop him up as their next star.
 Oh, wait… That’s not happening at all, because Dana White hates him.

-the imaginarium of dana white
+the Imaginarium of dana white

 Dana then exited the venue instead of sticking around for the post-fight press conference as he usually does, presumably leaving a trail of salt in his wake.
 To be fair, we don’t know if he didn’t have some kind of personal emergency, but when you spend fight week verbally trashing the champ to anyone who will listen it’s difficult to avoid being the subject of a few memes.

 This came at the cost of his output, as the Maia fight at UFC 214 set a record for least amount of strikes attempted in a UFC fight.
 The notoriously bloodthirsty Dana White was none too pleased by this and has since made it his mission to disparage and discredit the champ ever since.

 Now, the fans were quick to condemn Woodley as a boring fighter after two back to back “snoozers”, so White isn’t alone in his assessment, but is it not a promoter’s job to convince the fans that they want something, despite perceived flaws?
 That’s a trick question, yes, that is exactly the job of a promoter.

-Getting tyron out of the picture
+Getting Tyron Woodley out of the picture

 But ever since Woodley won the title he made it extremely clear he wasn’t a yes man.
 If that’s anything Dana hates more than a boring fight, it’s someone who won’t kiss the ring.
-Prior to UFC 226 Brian Ortega refused to fight any replacements for Max Holloway.
-Dana spent half a press conference passive aggressively admonishing him and chastising his manager.
+Prior to UFC 226, Brian Ortega refused to fight any replacements for Max Holloway.
+Dana spent half a press conference passive-aggressively admonishing him and chastising his manager.
 This isn’t new behaviour.

 So, Tyron is “boring” and “difficult”.
 Enter Darren Till, an exciting and confident Muay Thai striker from England, one of the UFC’s most important markets.
 Never mind that he’s missed weight twice or his fight with “Wonderboy” was just as “boring” as Woodley’s (BTW, how else is one supposed to beat Thompson?).
 He’s a golden ticket to a key market and he speaks well and fights well.
 Give him a title shot and he’ll get Woodley out of our hair and be a new marketable champion.

-Here to stay
+Woodley is Here to stay

-Unfortunately, the UFC president is just as petty as many of the internet fans and frankly it isn’t fun anymore.
+Unfortunately, the UFC president is just as petty as many of the internet fans and frankly, it isn’t fun anymore.
 The man’s transparent and impassioned opinions are likely a reason so many people gravitated to him in the early days, but as the sport has evolved so have the fans.
 Do we still want a president so controlled by his own ego he can’t see what’s right before him?
 I don’t think we do.

 Surely a promoter needs to work with what he’s got.
-You can control most things in the fight game except the fight itself, and Tyron is a truth teller in that octagon.
+You can control most things in the fight game except the fight itself, and Tyron is a truth-teller in that octagon.
 He is the best welterweight in the world and Dana White needs to accept that.

 Images courtesy of mmaweekly.com, dailystar.com and sportingnews.com.